Michael Parkhurst: Atlanta United FC

 On December 11, 2016, Parkhurst was traded to Atlanta United FC in exchange for General Allocation Money.

 Parkhurst captained Atlanta to their first MLS Cup victory in 2018, which broke his personal cup drought after four previous finals.

 On September 23, 2019, Parkhurst announced his intention to retire as a professional player at the end of the 2019 season.

 International career

 Parkhurst is an Irish-American and thus holds an Irish passport.
 He had declared that he would be willing to play for the Irish national team if his American ambitions never came to fruition.
 Parkhurst was called up by the United States national team for the 2007 Gold Cup, and the 2013 Gold Cup.
 He earned his first cap against Trinidad and Tobago on June 9, 2007, thus eliminating any further possibility of playing for the Republic of Ireland.
 He's been included in many friendlies for the U.S. under Jürgen Klinsmann.
 He was included on Klinsmann's 30-man preliminary roster for the 2014 FIFA World Cup.

+Post retirement

+Following his retirement in 2019, Parkhurst went on to co-found the USL Championship club Rhode Island FC alongside Brett M. Johnson.
+The club played their inaugural season in 2024.

+In 2021, he founded Beyond Goals Mentoring alongside former teammate Greg Garza.
+The organization was created to provide personalized guidance for youth soccer players.

+Personal life

+Parkhurst is of Irish descent and is a citizen of both the United States and Ireland.
+Parkhurst father Charles Michael Finlay, was born in County Monaghan, Ireland.
+His father’s parents died during his youth leading to him being adopted by the Parkhurst family in Rhode Island, who were related Charles' mother by marriage.